Thursday 19 September 2019

 Broods/flight period: Usually single brooded, flying from late May till July.

-1999 - 2023 garden records: Five records, all single moths on 8th July 2003, 18th June 2006, 26th June 2008, 17th June 2009 and 24th September 2014.
+1999 - 2024 garden records: Six records, all of single moths, seen on 8th July 2003, 18th June 2006, 26th June 2008, 17th June 2009, 24th September 2014 and 8th August 2024.

 Earliest date: n/a.